-It seemed like our PPC Hero audience really enjoyed Amanda’s competitor creep post from the other day, so I thought maybe a little more creeping was in order.
+It seemed like our PPC Hero audience really enjoyed Amanda’s competitor creep post so I thought maybe a little more creeping was in order.
 I’m going to focus, however, on the various tools on the market that you can use to see estimated metric performance, keyword and ad copy information on those competitors.

 Why is competitor analysis so important?